 SCDHHS sent electronic notification of the individual facility assessment process to providers in April 2015.
 Following the notification the agency sent individual letters to providers with instructions on how to conduct the setting-specific assessments in May 2015.
-For providers who did not have internet access, paper copies of the assessment tools were made available to them.
+For providers who may not have internet access, paper copies of the assessment tools were made available to them.

-Individual letters were sent on May 15, 2015, to all HCBS residential and non-residential providers with instructions on how to complete that by July 1, 2015.
+Individual letters were sent on May 15, 2015, to all HCBS residential and non-residential providers with instructions on how to complete that assessment within a 45 calendar day time frame.
+The deadline, which was July 1, 2015, was established based on the letter's approximate day of delivery to providers.
 All day (non-residential) settings were assessed.
-As stated above, each residential provider only conducted a self-assessment of each of their residential setting types.
+Due to the large number of residential settings and limited SCDHHS resources, and based on the pilot test feedback, each residential provider conducted a self-assessment of each of their residential setting types.
+It is expected that each HCBS residential provider will conduct a self-assessment on all of their individual residential settings to determine their level of compliance and establish any steps that may be needed to come into compliance if there are deficiencies.